jietang/dropblox/documentation/dropblox_intro.md

 ### Commands

-There are six commands that you can issue to move the active block: `left`, `right`, `up`, `down`, and `rotate`.
+There are five commands that you can issue to move the active block: `left`, `right`, `up`, `down`, and `rotate`.
 We define their behavior here.
 First, we specify what it means for a block to be in a legal position, given by the `check` function.

 	boolean check(bitmap, block)
 		for (offset in block.offsets)